adbar/trafilatura/docs/usage-cli.rst

 Output as TXT without metadata is the default, another format can be selected in two different ways:

--  ``--csv``, ``--json``, ``--markdown`` (from version 1.9 onwards), ``--xml`` or ``--xmltei``
+-  ``--csv``, ``--html``, ``--json``, ``--markdown``, ``--xml`` or ``--xmltei``
--  ``-out`` or ``--output-format`` {txt,csv,json,markdown,xml,xmltei}
+-  ``--output-format`` {csv,json,html,markdown,txt,xml,xmltei}

 .. hint::
-    Combining TXT, CSV and JSON formats with certain structural elements (e.g. formatting or links) triggers output in TXT+Markdown format.
-Selecting markdown automatically includes text formatting.
+    Combining TXT, CSV and JSON formats with certain structural elements (e.g. formatting or links) triggers output in Markdown format.
+Selecting Markdown automatically includes text formatting.

+*HTML output is available from version 1.11, Markdown from version 1.9 onwards.*

 Optimizing for precision and recall
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The arguments ``--precision`` & ``--recall`` can be passed to the extractor.
-They affect processing and volume of textual output:
+The arguments ``--precision`` or ``--recall`` can be passed to adjust the focus of the extraction process.

-1. By focusing precision/accuracy, i.e. more selective extraction, yielding less and more central elements.
-   If you believe the results are too noisy, try focusing on precision.
-2. By enhancing recall, i.e. more opportunistic extraction, taking more elements into account.
+- If your results contain too much noise, prioritize precision to focus on the most central and relevant elements.
+- If parts of your documents are missing, try this preset to take more elements into account.
-   If parts of the contents are still missing, see `troubleshooting <troubleshooting.html>`_.
+- If parts of the contents are still missing, see `troubleshooting <troubleshooting.html>`_.

 Language identification
 ~~~~~~~~~~~~~~~~~~~~~~~

-Passing the argument ``--target-language`` along with a 2-letter code (`ISO 639-1 <https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes>`_) will trigger language filtering of the output if the identification component has been `installed <installation.html>`_ and if the target language is available.
+Passing the argument ``--target-language`` along with a 2-letter code (ISO 639-1) will trigger language filtering of the output if the identification component has been `installed <installation.html>`_ and if the target language is available.

 .. note::
     Additional components are required: ``pip install trafilatura[all]``.